SkyDev125/logseq/pages/IST___2___1___SO___Project.md

 				- Send the Name of the pipes to server
 					- Through connections_pipe
 				- Create 2 threads
-					- Thread1 - Commands + ACKs
+					- Thread1 - Commands
+						- Should wait for ACK on "replies+clientid" pipe from server after each command
 					- Thread2 - Notifications
-				- Wait for ACK reply from server on "replies+clientid" pipe -
+			-
 			-